-The environmental performance of all non-residential buildings designed for the scheme will be assessed using the Building Research Establishments Environment Assessment Method (BREEAM).
+- The environmental performance of all non-residential buildings designed for the scheme will be assessed using the Building Research Establishments Environment Assessment Method (BREEAM).
 This assessment can be applied to offices, industrial units, retail units and schools and a level of performance equivalent to 'very good' should be achieved.
-Again proposals exceeding these standards and the timescales outlined above will be encouraged.

-The design and construction of all buildings will consider and address at the outset the need to reduce carbon and greenhouse gas emissions and deliver low carbon development.
-The Council will expect all proposals to;

-• Use landform, layout, building orientation, and landscaping to minimise energy consumption;
+Again proposals exceeding these standards and the timescales proposed will be encouraged. - The design and construction of all proposals will consider and address at the outset the need to reduce carbon and greenhouse gas emissions and deliver low carbon development.
+The Council will expect all proposals to; - ⇒ Use landform, layout, building orientation, and landscaping to minimise energy consumption; - Give careful consideration to the extent to which the proposed massing of buildings, density and mix of development helps to minimise energy consumption; - ⇒ Ensure new development does not create adverse local environmental conditions for people or undermine biodiversity - ⇒ Consider and take into account the potential of renewable micro-technologies and decentralised energy supply systems based on renewable and low carbon energy or,

-- Give careful consideration to the extent to which the proposed massing of buildings, density and mix of development helps to minimise energy consumption; - Ensure new development does not create adverse local environmental conditions for people or undermine biodiversity - Consider and take into account the potential of renewable micro-technologies and decentralised energy supply systems based on renewable and low carbon energy or, - Provide a significant proportion (minimum 10%) of the energy supply from renewable micro-technologies and decentralised energy supply systems based on renewable and low carbon energy. - Consider and take into account the future use of renewable micro-technologies; - Promote a reduction in energy usage in line with the 'energy hierarchy' - to reduce the need for energy - to use energy more efficiently - to use renewable energy - any continuing use of fossil fuels to be clean and efficient for heating and co-generation - Promote waste management in line with the hierarchical approach of - waste reduction - re-use - recycling and composting - energy recovery - disposal - Provide space within developments for communal recycling facilities and adequate space should be provided to allow recycling lorries to reach them. - To consider the environmental impact of construction materials to reduce the embodied energy of new buildings by maximising the use of materials which have reduced impact on carbon emissions, are locally sourced, and are reclaimed, recycled or re-used.
+Provide a significant proportion (minimum 10%) of the energy supply from renewable micro-technologies and decentralised energy supply systems based on renewable and low carbon energy.

+- ⇒ Consider and take into account the future use of renewable micro-technologies; - ⇒ Promote a reduction in energy usage in line with the 'energy hierarchy' - ✓ to reduce the need for energy - ✓ to use energy more efficiently - ✓ to use renewable energy - ✓ any continuing use of fossil fuels to be clean and efficient for heating and co-generation - ⇒ Promote waste management in line with the hierarchical approach of

-NATURAL AND BUILT ENVIRONMENT PRIORITIES
+- ✓ waste reduction

+- ✓ re-use

+- ✓ recycling and composting

+- ✓ energy recovery

+- ✓ disposal

+- ⇒ Provide space within developments for communal recycling facilities and adequate space should be provided to allow recycling lorries to reach them.

+Natural and Built Environment Priorities